 Project recreation facilities on NFS land are within the TNF's Bullards Management Area.
-The TNF and PNF Recreation Opportunity Spectrum (ROS) settings for the management area are Rural (i.e., substantially modified with structures or other cultural modifications) for the developed recreation facilities and Roaded-Natural (i.e., an area 0.5 mi or less from roads, where resource modifications range from evident to strongly dominant) in all other areas (USFS-TNF 1990); except Madrone Cove Boat-in Campground, which is Roaded-Modified (USFS-PNF 1988).
+4 The TNF and PNF Recreation Opportunity Spectrum (ROS) settings for the management area are Rural (i.e., substantially modified with structures or other cultural modifications) for the developed recreation facilities and Roaded-Natural (i.e., an area 0.5 mi or less from roads, where resource modifications range from evident to strongly dominant) in all other areas (Forest Service 1990); except Madrone Cove Boat-in Campground, which is Roaded-Modified (Forest Service 1988).
 YCWA also leases some of its land adjacent to the Cottage Creek Boat Launch within the FERC Project Boundary to Emerald Cove Marina, Inc. for marina services.

-A summary of these facilities and sites including their associated amenities is provided in Table 3.3.6-1; the location of each of these facilities is provided in Figure 1.1-2.
-A detailed description of each facility/site is below.
+A summary of these facilities and sites including their associated amenities is provided in Table 3.3.6-1; the location of each of these facilities is provided in Figure 1.1-2 in Section 1 of Exhibit E. A detailed description of each facility/site is below.

 The Madrone Cove Boat-in Campground and Moran Road Day Use Area facilities lie within the PNF boundary.
-Management of facilities on the PNF was turned over to the TNF through an agreement between forests, but management direction is still provided by PNF in its Land and Resource Management Plan.
+Management of facilities on the PNF was turned over to the TNF through an agreement between forests, but management direction is still provided by PNF in its Land and Resource Management Plan, as amended.